 \subsection{Correlation patterns of the Peregrine}

-As already discussed in Sec.~\ref{Sec:Frag} the non-negligible contribution of the natural orbitals quantified through $n_{i>1}(t) \neq 0$ signifies the involvement of interparticle correlations during the RW formation.
-To identify the degree of these correlations arising in the quench-induced dynamics at the one-body level, we resort to the normalized spatial first-order coherence function~\cite{Naraschewski}
+As already discussed in Sec.~\ref{Sec:Frag}, the non-negligible contribution of the natural orbitals quantified through $n_{i>1}(t) \neq 0$ signifies the involvement of interparticle correlations during the RW formation.
+To identify the degree of these correlations arising in the quench-induced dynamics at the one-body level, we employ the normalized spatial first-order coherence function~\cite{Naraschewski}

 This diagnostic essentially measures the deviation of the MB state from a MF product state for a fixed set of coordinates $x$, $x'$.
 Specifically, $\abs{g^{(1)} (x, x';t)}$ takes values within the interval $[0, 1]$.
-In the above expression, $\rho^{(1)} (x, x';t)$ is the one-body reduced density matrix of the system [see Eq.~(\ref{1-body-rdm-spectral})], whose diagonal is the single-particle density, namely $\rho^{(1)} (x;t)=\rho^{(1)} (x, x'=x;t)$.
-Two different non-overlapping spatial regions $D_1$, $D_2$ where $x \in D_1$ and $x' \in D_2$ are characterized as fully coherent (incoherent) when $g^{(1)} (x, x';t)=1$ ($g^{(1)} (x, x';t)=0$).
-Accordingly, full coherence means that the MF state ignoring all correlations is sufficient to describe the system, while $\abs{g^{(1)} (x, x';t)}<1$ implies that two different spatial regions are partially incoherent and hence interparticle correlations play a non-trivial role.
+In the above expression, $\rho^{(1)} (x, x';t)$ is the one-body reduced density matrix of the system [see Eq.~(\ref{1-body-rdm-spectral})], whose diagonal is the single-particle density, namely, $\rho^{(1)} (x;t)=\rho^{(1)} (x, x'=x;t)$.
+Two different non-overlapping spatial regions $D_1$, $D_2$, where $x \in D_1$ and $x' \in D_2$, are characterized as fully coherent (incoherent) when $g^{(1)} (x, x';t)=1$ ($g^{(1)} (x, x';t)=0$).
+Accordingly, full coherence means that the MF state ignoring all correlations is sufficient to describe the system, while $\abs{g^{(1)} (x, x';t)}<1$ implies that two different spatial regions are partially incoherent and hence interparticle correlations play a nontrivial role.